A. J. Francis

-Anthony Joseph Francis (born May 7, 1990) is an American professional wrestler, musician and former American football player.
-He is currently signed to WWE where he performs on the SmackDown brand under the ring name Top Dolla and is a member of the stable, Hit Row.
-He was signed by the Miami Dolphins as an undrafted free agent in 2013.
-Francis played college football at Maryland.
-Francis also played for the Seattle Seahawks and Washington Redskins.
-He is the host of WWE's Most Wanted Treasures.
+Anthony Joseph Francis (born May 7, 1990) is an American professional wrestler and former football player.
+He is signed to Total Nonstop Action Wrestling (TNA), where he is a member of First Class.
+In TNA, he is a former one-time TNA Digital Media Champion and Canadian International Heavyweight Champion.
+He also performs on the independent circuit, predominantly for Reality of Wrestling, where he is the current and inaugural ROW Glory Champion.
+He is best known for his previous tenures in WWE, where he performed under the ring name Top Dolla and was a member of Hit Row from 2020 to 2023.

+Francis played college football for the Maryland Terrapins.
+He was signed by the Miami Dolphins of the National Football League (NFL) as an undrafted free agent in 2013 and also played for the Seattle Seahawks and Washington Redskins.

 Professional football career

-Miami Dolphins
+Miami Dolphins (first stint)

-After going un-drafted in the 2013 NFL Draft, Francis signed with the Miami Dolphins on April 30, 2013.
+After going un-drafted in the 2013 NFL draft, Francis signed with the Miami Dolphins on April 30, 2013.

 New England Patriots

 The New England Patriots claimed Francis off waivers on September 1, 2013.
 He was released on September 7, only to be signed to the team's practice squad three days later.
 Francis remained on the practice squad until being re-signed by the Dolphins in November.